mtlynch/mtlynch.io/_posts/2017-09-15-human-code-reviews.md

 Some reviewers have the misconception that they should not approve a code review until they've witnessed fixes for every last issue they've raised.
 This is poor practice and wastes time for both the reviewer and the author.

 Granting approval means that you trust the author to fix the remaining issues.
 Withholding LGTM wastes time for both the author and the reviewer.
-If your only remaining note is that they're missing a period at the end of a comment, you're a jerk if you withold your LGTM over that.
+If your only remaining note is that they're missing a period at the end of a comment, you're either a control freak or you have such a low opinion of your teammate that you can't trust them to add a period to sentence without screwing something else up.

 * The change is so trivial that it's not worth the cost of an additional round of review.
 * The note  is optional and your approval stands whether or not they act on your note